acdhirr/petscare/README.md

 ### Living space

 - Guinea pigs live on the balcony 24/7 during the summer months.
-They sleep in the wooden shed but the sheds door remains open all day and night.
+They sleep in the wooden shed but the shed door remains open all day and night.
 - There's a small push lamp beneath the roof of the shed too.
 Use it for your convenience, the piggies don't need it.
 - The cats and guinea pigs can get along very well, so don't mind the cats passing the piggie perimeter or even entering the wooden shed.